Farmer-Eds-Shed/Agri-Hacks/README.md

 - As a Site Admin I can create, read, update and delete posts so that I can moderate content.

 #### User stories not yet implemented
-The following user stories were scoped out of the project due to time constraints and labelled as "Won't Have Now" on the project board on Github.
+The following user stories were scoped out of the project due to time constraints and labelled as "Won't Have Now" on the project board on GitHub.
 It is intended that these user stories will be implemented later.

 - As a site user I can manage my own account so that I can update profile info/ passwords.
 - As a Site User I can sort posts by popularity so that I can find the best projects.